HALLOCKVILLE FARM SUMMER CAMP

 9:00 am – 2:00 pm

-Week 1: Celebrations on The Farm → July 1 - July 5
+Week 1: Celebrate on The Farm → June 30 - July 3

 Campers will explore the 500 acres of fields and woods surrounding Hallockville and discover the North Fork’s flora and fauna.
-Plant, marine, and bird-watching experts will guide children in their journeys through the natural world.
+Hiking to the beach to explore with marine and bird experts, crafting with treasures from their hikes, raising caterpillars, and harvesting from our gardens will fill their days with discovery and creativity.

 Farm life requires working with a variety of tools and implements to ‘get the job done’.
-With the guidance of craft peoples, campers will engage and hone their hands-on skills and creativity in working with wood, fiber, and more.
+With the guidance of blacksmiths, woodworkers and weavers campers will engage and hone their hands-on skills and creativity in working with wood, fiber, and more.
+Our guest tradespeople, visits to our antique machinery and authentic cobbler shop exhibits and grinding feed for our resident animals will all inspire campers to learn to work with their hands and ‘get the job done’.
+To end the week, campers will take a ride around the farm on a more modern machine, a tractor pulled wagon!

 The Natural World is an intertwined web of relationships and campers will learn the importance of creatures that pollinate much of the food we need to survive.
-They will also put that new knowledge to work in the by planting, harvesting, and caring for the Hallockville gardens.
+Guest beekeeper and master gardeners will share their passion with campers and give a close up look at fascinating and important insects.
+Nature walks through the farm and to the beach, close up observations of our own caterpillars and tastes of what pollinators so graciously provide for us will fill the campers’ week with discovery and sweetness!

-Week 6: Journeying Through History → August 5 - August 9
+Week 6: History Tells A Tale → August 4 - August 8